pixelworm/pixelworm-ios-sdk/README.md

 ```

 - You're good to go.
 Just launch your application and look for `PixelwormSDK`'s output in
 your *debug console*.
-Once you saw the success message go check `Pixelworm`'s
+Once you see the success message go check `Pixelworm`'s
 Screens page!

 ## Contributing